A modern guide to mirror

 each contact pad will contact the mirror.
 This improves the

-accuracy of the effective location of the contact points, and distributes the
+accuracy of the effective location of the contact points, and

 mirror's weight over most of the pad, thus lowering friction between